LarisaM16/manual_testing_portofolio/README.md

 ##### •	Tests not in scope: performance testing, integrations of the "User Management" and "Job" module with other modules, compatibility testing with multiple browsers.

 ## 1.1.5 Risks detected
-##### •	Project Risks: Inexperience of QA team, short deadline for Zephyr Squad trial, unavailability of test environment
+##### •	Project Risks: Inexperience of QA team, short deadline for Zephyr Squad trial, unavailability of test environment.
-##### •	Product risks: Validation constraints on the fields might be too restrictive to the end-user
+##### •	Product risks: Validation constraints on the fields might be too restrictive to the end-user.

 ## 1.1.6 Evaluating entry criteria
 ### The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.